navanxt/HTML-CSS-JS-programs/README.md

 ◾ Icon animation : Shows an animation upon hovering over an icon.

 ◾ Loading colour wheel : Shows a glowing multicolour wheel as a loading animation.

+◾ Neon text : Displays text with a neon filter.